OctopusDeploy/blog/blog/2022-07/gitlab-external-feeds/index.md

 ---
-title: Using the GitLab feeds with Octopus Deploy
+title: Using GitLab feeds with Octopus Deploy
 description: Learn how to connect GitLab feed types to Octopus Deploy.
 author: shawn.sesna@octopus.com
-visibility: private
+visibility: public
-published: 2022-07-27-1400
+published: 2022-07-20-1400
 metaImage: blogimage-usinggitlabfeedswithoctopus-2022.png
 bannerImage: blogimage-usinggitlabfeedswithoctopus-2022.png
-bannerImageAlt: Packages on conveyer belts start in an orange machine, travel through a blue machine, and come out deployed with version numbers.
+bannerImageAlt: Packages on a conveyer belt start in an orange machine, travel through a blue machine, and come out deployed with version numbers.
 isFeatured: false
 tags:
  - DevOps
+ - Continuous Integration
 ---

 Octopus Deploy contains a [built-in repository](https://octopus.com/docs/packaging-applications/package-repositories/built-in-repository) that supports a variety of [file types](https://octopus.com/docs/packaging-applications#supported-formats).
-However, some customers prefer to use a third-party repository or use the repositories built-in to their Continuous Integration (CI) tools.
+However, some customers prefer to use a third-party repository or use the repositories built in to their Continuous Integration (CI) tools.

-In this post, I demonstrate how to use the registries built into GitLab as external feeds for Octopus Deploy.
+In this post, I demonstrate how to use the registries built in to GitLab as external feeds for Octopus Deploy.

 ## GitLab registries